daudix/daudix.one/content/_index.md

 Although Daudix appears to be just my online handle, it's actually a slightly different persona; perhaps more silly and authentic than the "official" David, but it's fine to use whatever you like.
 {% end %}

-Originally from the Siberian part of Russia, but currently living in <abbr id="abyss" title="If you know, you know">abyss</abbr>.
+Originally from Siberia, but currently living in <abbr id="abyss" title="If you know, you know">abyss</abbr>.

 <details><summary>Some things that I like:</summary>